BenjaminRocco/GA_Project_3/README.md

     1. Barchart of important words in final posts list
     2. Confusion Matrix for Logistic Regression Model
     3. Confusion Matrix for Support Vector Machine Model
+    4. Confusion Matrix for Logistic Regression with SMOTE

 ## Images Function Documentation Folder Contents
 Images for the purpose of the `FunctionDocumentation.ipynb` file adapted from course lessons.